Oil steady as OPEC+ considers extension to crude curbs

 “The fact that crude ... prices have not reacted much to the news of the potential cut extension can be seen as a sign that the market has already priced in a lot of optimism,” JBC Energy analysts said in a note.

-Tension between China and the United States was also encouraging some caution.
-Beijing has ordered major state-run firms to pause some purchases of U.S. farm goods, including soybeans, Bloomberg News reported.
+Tension between China and the United States was also encouraging some caution after Bejing warned it will retaliate on U.S. moves over Hong Kong.

+China has ordered major state-run firms to pause some purchases of U.S. farm goods, including soybeans, Bloomberg News reported.

 “The possibility of heightened tensions does pose a risk for the recent rally in oil prices,” said Harry Tchilinguirian, head of commodity research at BNP Paribas.